Here's How You Can ACTUALLY Buy Happiness

-What science says you should really be spending your money on.
+Science says you should be spending your money on this one thing...

 If you want to be happy, you should spend your money on experiences rather than things.